dprojects/getDimensions/Docs/README.md

 	**Note:** Now You should see the `edge size` is calculated correctly.

-## Array Polar - Cube
+## Draft :: Array Polar :: Cube

-To start with `Array Polar` transformation of `Cube` furniture part, You have to create the furniture part for transformation first.
+To start with `Draft :: Array Polar :: Cube` transformation, You have to create the furniture part for transformation first.
 In this case this will be `Cube` furniture part.
 If You already have the `Cube` created, just follow steps:

-* Click the `Cube` furniture part and create `Array Polar` as it is demonstrated below:
+* Click the `Cube` furniture part and create `Draft :: Array Polar :: Cube` as it is demonstrated below:

 	![arrays006](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/arrays006.png)